cardano-foundation/developer-portal/docs/get-started/testnets-and-devnets.md

 - Guild Network is a community maintained public testnet network that is primarily useful for 'quick' testing for development/integrations, as it runs short 1-hour epochs.
 - The primary use-case for this network is often short-term scope-specific testing, it has gone through previous forks on cardano chain with minimal data to ensure we do have different data objects across older forks.
 The faucet distribution for this network is manual and available with members across timezones based on request in [support](https://t.me/guild_operators_official) channel.
-- The timeline for forks lead mainnet but are flexible depending on community needs that could be discussed on [github](https://github.com/cardano-community/guild-operators/) (unless specific conditions require testing beforehand), and is useful for testing data against longer history (over 10K epochs).
+- The timeline for forks lead Mainnet but are flexible depending on community needs that could be discussed on [github](https://github.com/cardano-community/guild-operators/) (unless specific conditions require testing beforehand), and is useful for testing data against longer history (over 10K epochs).

 You can download the current Cardano blockchain network configuration files for Guild Network [here](https://github.com/cardano-community/guild-operators/tree/alpha/files)

 #### Pre-Production Testnet

-- The Pre-Production Testnet is a testing environment used to validate major upgrades and releases before deployment to the mainnet.
+- The Pre-Production Testnet is a testing environment used to validate major upgrades and releases before deployment to the Mainnet.
 - It is a staging area where developers can simulate real-world scenarios and ensure that everything is working as expected before going live.
-- The preprod testnet helps to minimize the risk of bugs, security issues, and other problems that could negatively impact the mainnet.
+- The preprod testnet helps to minimize the risk of bugs, security issues, and other problems that could negatively impact the Mainnet.
-- Hard forks at approximately the same time as mainnet (within an epoch of each other)
+- Hard forks at approximately the same time as Mainnet (within an epoch of each other)

 You can download the current Cardano blockchain network configuration files for Pre-Production Testnet here: [The Cardano Operations Book > Pre-Production Testnet.](https://book.world.dev.cardano.org/environments.html#pre-production-testnet)